simonsobs/sotodlib/docs/site_pipeline.rst

 them ``gamma`` will be populated with the nominal values from physical optics.
 There is an attribute called ``measured_gamma`` that will be ``False`` in this case.

-The other attributes contain the information to transform from the nominal pointing to the measured pointing.
+The other dataset is called ``offsets`` and contains the information to transform from the nominal pointing to the measured pointing.

 This transformation for ``xi`` and ``eta`` is an affine transformation defined as :math:`m = An + t`, where: